Run the local RADIUS server in a container

 You can also copy these values directly from Portnox Cloud later, when setting up your Docker instance.

-Warning: If you use the ⧉ icon to copy the values, the value is copied along with the key name and the equal sign.
-Make sure to remove the prefix before pasting the value into Azure.
+Warning: If you use the ⧉ icon to copy the values, the value is copied along with the key name and the equal sign, to make it easier to directly paste the value into commands for on-premises deployment.
+Make sure to remove the prefix and the equal sign before pasting the value in cloud environments.

 10. Deploy the local RADIUS Docker image in the cloud or on-premises.